edheltzel/flightdeck-esbuild/src/collections/pages/styleguide.md

   <!-- Headings-->
   ### Heading 3

-  This is a special sentence that has a [custom class on it to showcase the use]{.text .--size-xxs .clip-text} of `markdown-it-bracketed-spans`.
+  This is a special sentence that has [custom classes in the middle of markdown sentence to showcase the use]{.text .--size-xxs .clip-text} thanks to `markdown-it-bracketed-spans`.
 Fusce iaculis turpis ipsum, at efficitur
     sem scelerisque vel.
 Aliquam auctor diam ut purus cursus fringilla.
 Class aptent taciti sociosqu ad litora torquent per conubia nostra, per inceptos himenaeos.